Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Early Lease Termination

-Unforeseen life events may occur resulting in your Austin, TX tenants need to move out of their rented premises before the end of their leasing period.
-Generally, Texas tenants who break their agreement are liable for paying the remainder of the rent due under the lease.
+Unforeseen life events may occur, resulting in your Austin, TX resident needing to move out of their rented premises before the end of their leasing period.
+Generally, residents who break their agreement are liable for paying the remainder of the rent due under the contract.

-That being said, if their reason for breaking the lease is legally justified, then all they may need to provide you, the landlord, with is proper written notice and proof.
+That being said, if their reason for breaking the contract is legally justified, then all they may need to provide you, the owner, with is proper written notice and proof.

-The following reasons, however, don’t offer legal justification for breaking the lease agreement:
+The following reasons, however, don’t offer legal justification for breaking the agreement:

 Texas state law on security deposits